hemeac/kiwiTechTree/README.md

 * Restock/Restock+ 1.1.2
 * SCANsat 20.2

-The mods that I am looking at incorporating if changes necessary in the sort-of order of preference:
+## Plan of Attack for Mods (Roughly):
-1. Nertea's Full Suite of Parts mods excluding the current Far Future due to his current revamp
+* Nertea's Full Suite of Parts mods excluding the current Far Future due to his current revamp
-2. DMagic Orbital Science
+* DMagic Orbital Science
-3. Universal Storage 2
+* Universal Storage 2
-4. Luciole
+* Luciole
-5. B9 Procedural Wings
+* B9 Procedural Wings
-6. AirplanePlus
+* AirplanePlus
-7. Stockalike Mk1 Open cockpit
+* Stockalike Mk1 Open cockpit
-8. Mk2/Mk3 Expansion
+* Mk2/Mk3 Expansion
-9. Rational Resources
+* Rational Resources
-10. MKS
+* MKS
-11. Knes
+* Knes
-12. KIS/KAS
+* KIS/KAS
-13. Stockish Project Orion
+* Stockish Project Orion
-14. Mining Expansion
+* Mining Expansion
+* Waterfall (Will continue to watch this as Nertea develops)

 ## Great Mods, but not likely to be added by me (Happy to accept help):
-* BDB and Tantares (Scale and Scope are huge and hard to break down like Near Future)
+* BDB and Tantares (Scale and Scope are huge and hard to break down like Near Future).
+As they also have a strong historical basis, I feel they are out of scope for this mod and probably deserve someone who has a deeper appreciation for the history of spaceflight than I do.
+However, if anyone would like to tackle this, I am definitely open for it.
+As for BDB though, I would ask that you work towards the 1.7 development build.
-* Kerbalism (Doesn't fit my personal playstyle, yet the Science Only configuration that I came across recently looks interesting)
+* Kerbalism (Doesn't fit my personal playstyle, yet the Science Only configuration that I came across recently looks interesting and I will explore that)

 ## General Gameplay Changes
 * Probe behavior changes in two ways:  First is I have kept PBC's Telemetry Report.
 It is a nice and easy way to get some early science which is obviously needed given the additional nodes.
 I also remove ALL probes SAS levels by default and add in the functionality through the stock upgrade system which follows the Flight Control tech path.